Cost of Living in St. Croix

 Gas prices for our vehicles is comparable to those on the Mainland U.S. Our electricity is much more expensive.
 Water is inexpensive – in most cases collected in cisterns and free!
 Natural gas is sold in canisters that can be delivered to your home and are reasonably priced.
 Cable, internet, and phone are all comparable to the mainland.

-Property taxes are typically less here than in the states.
-Currently taxes for homes and condos are about $400 per $100,000 per year.
+Property taxes are, for homes and condos .00377 x the purchase price; for land, .004946 x purchase price.
 We don’t pay ‘state’ income tax.
 There is no tax on any type of consumable or retail goods or services.
 There is a 12.5% hotel tax (charged on rentals of less than 3 months).
 There is a 5% gross receipts tax for independent contractors, entrepreneurs and business owners.
 This percentage is charged for any income OVER $9,000 per month.

 Windstorm insurance is costly – typically about 2 – 3% of the price of your home, and required if you have a mortgage.
 Most condos here include hurricane insurance in their monthly condo fees, which generally range from $500 – $1,300 a month.